Aircloak/aircloak/cloak/docs/anonymization.md

 * At the end of the stream we pick a random number with the same configuration as the offset used for determining `low_count` using a seed generated from the set of used ids.
-* The number N above is picked in such a way that there is a low probability of requiring more than N values at this point.
+* The number N above is picked in such a way that there is a very high probability of it being bigger than the number chosen in the previous step so that we have sufficient users to perform the calculation after we drop that many users.
 * We skip that number of users from each side of the buffer.
 We find the smallest range that encompasses all non-skipped entries in the buffer and align that range.
 * We emit all buffered data that fits into the aligned range and suppress all data